sharonzefanyaa/hr-gp-dmo/README.md

 |Terrance:250:3|
 **Note: Total records of final output should be 1219**

-2.
-### INSTRUCTIONS:
-Use the EMR data to find the total number of emergency department visits that were due to influenza-like illness and/or pneumonia that resulted in hospitalization for the months of May, June & July.
+2. Use the EMR data to find the total number of emergency department visits that were due to influenza-like illness and/or pneumonia that resulted in hospitalization for the months of May, June & July.
 ### DATA DESCRIPTION:
 Emergency department visits records are stored as Parquet files, compressed using gzip, and stored in the HDFS directory.
 You may access the directory using this path: /user/verulam_blue/data/emr_data
-• The 'date_of_visit' column represents the date of hospital visit.
+- The 'date_of_visit' column represents the date of hospital visit.
-• The 'column li_pne_admissions' represent the count of influenza-like illness and/or pneumonia visits that went on to be admitted to the hospital.
+- The 'column li_pne_admissions' represent the count of influenza-like illness and/or pneumonia visits that went on to be admitted to the hospital.
 ### OUTPUT REQUIREMENTS:
-• Place the result data in the hdfs directory: /user/studentID/solution.
+- Place the result data in the hdfs directory: /user/studentID/solution.
-• Results should show month of visit and number of hospitalizations.
+- Results should show month of visit and number of hospitalizations.
-• Use a text format with a tab as the columnar delimiter.
+- Use a text format with a tab as the columnar delimiter.
 ### RESULTS:
 +---+----------+
 |5 |200801|